lauragabrielson/Libraries_Project/README.md

 For this project, we used a dataset from [Kaggle](https://www.kaggle.com/) containing the results of the [2014 Public Libraries Survey](https://www.kaggle.com/imls/public-libraries) conducted by the Institute of Museum and Library Sciences in conjunction with the United States Census Bureau.
 We chose this dataset based on its size, completeness, and the fact that it had partially been cleaned, reducing the need for extensive ETL before we built our dashboard.

+We used several different tools to create the visualizations for thr project.
+We created the central map with [Leaflet](https://leafletjs.com/), and then used [Plotly](https://plotly.com/javascript/) and [D3](https://d3js.org/) to build out the other visualizations.
+Finally, we used [slick](https://kenwheeler.github.io/slick/) to add some fun trivia facts about libraries around the world.

 This repo contains everthing necessary to recreate our project.
 Please follow the instructions listed below to download the data, re-create our database, and display our findings.

 ## Instructions for creating our United States Libraries database and running the website that displays its data.